Saturday, June 28, 2014

 The Indian Epics Retold by R. K. Narayan

 2 States is not perfect, but it is a decent watch.
-There is much to savor in the film and I really enjoyed it.
+The film has much to savor, and I really enjoyed it.
 I am really looking forward to Abhishek Verman's next film.

 More later.